|

 without the fret board on, the distance between the straight edge

-and the carved top at the bridge area was
+and the carved top at the bridge area was13/32".

 I used white glue so that the neck